awsdocs/amazon-ecs-developer-guide/doc_source/ECS_instances.md

 1. In the navigation pane, choose **Roles**\.

 1. Search the list of roles for `ecsInstanceRole`\.
 If the role exists, you do not need to create it\.
-If the role does not exist, follow the procedures in [Amazon ECS Container Instance IAM Role](instance_IAM_role.md) to create the role\.
+If the role does not exist, follow the procedures in [Amazon ECS container instance IAM role](instance_IAM_role.md) to create the role\.